gwheele1/hello-world/README.md

 # hello-world
 Example from Github tutorial.

-I am adding this line as instrcuted by the tutorial.
+I am adding this line as instructed by the tutorial.